wyeworks/rubygoal/README.md

 ## How do i write my own coach class?

+You can find a complete guide explaining how to program a coach in www.rubygoal.com

-Take a look to the already defined `Coach` at `lib/rubygoal/coaches`.
+Aditionally, you can take a look to the already defined `CoachDefinition` at `lib/rubygoal/coach_definition`.
-Specially pay attention to the file `lib/rubygoal/coaches/template.rb`
+Specially pay attention to the example coaches in `lib/rubygoal/coaches/`

 ## Legal